nus-cs2113-AY1920S2/duke/docs/README.md

 	Ensure that the data folder is under the same directory as the Jar file. <br/>
 	Example: <br/>
 	![Capture](Capture.PNG)
+1. __The status for the Task is shown as question mark__ Copy the command within the braces and run the Jar file accordingly : <br/>
+	{java -Dfile.encoding=UTF8 -jar duke.jar}

 ## Features